 “Shaken, not stirred”

-And how!
 Sometimes the best way to explore Italy is to pretend that you're a spy, as in “I spy this” and “I spy that”.
 All kidding aside, we followed in the wake of 007 as he was seen in the movie Quantum of Solace.
 Remember the high-speed chase in the first few minutes of the film?
 That was shot at Lago di Garda, less than 80 miles east from the environs of Lago di Como/Lecco where I call home.
-Lake Garda (as I will refer to from now on) is a massive fresh water oasis in the easternmost part of the Lombardy region, but also partially belongs to the regions of Veneto and Trentino on the north and eastern shores.
+Lake Garda is a massive fresh water oasis in the easternmost part of the Lombardy region, but it also partially belongs to the regions of Veneto and Trentino on the north and eastern shores.
 Dotted by old limonaie (lemon farms), lush olive groves, and gorgeous lakeside resorts, I knew that it would make the ideal setting for our weekend agenda.

 Riva del Garda

 This agenda involved making stops along the route where Bond's Aston Martin might have heated up the asphalt, as there is no way for him to end up at the marble quarries in Carrara (160+ miles south) without driving through some of the most loveliest towns this side of Italy.
-By following in his wake, we were able to slow the pace down, portraying Lake Garda and its postcard perfect villages in the best way I know how - through food and drink.
+By following in his wake, we were able to slow the pace down, portraying Lake Garda and its postcard-perfect villages in the best way I know how - through food and drink.
 A visit to Pasticceria Vassalli, a well-known pastry/chocolate shop in the town of Salò, was first on the list, as well as a mandatory stop at a notable cheese shop in Gavardo.
 These, however, would precede the ultimate target: lunch at Trattoria Agli Angeli in Gardone Riviera.
 The whole idea for this mission was to explore lakefish cuisine as the menu saw fit, putting ourselves at the mercy of whatever the fishermen caught that day.
-This post constitutes the actual food part of our Saturday outing, for I'm doing an entry on a tour of Lake Garda itself.
-Not wanting to drive the 80 miles just for a day, we decided to get a headstart on Friday in order to stake out the area, and booked ourselves into a discreet hotel.
-The following has been expedited in a top-secret dossier to blogspot headquarters.

 Pasticceria Vassalli in the town of Salò